SEO Task List

 Instead – what if Google continues to format search query answers as one of their increasingly diverse rich results?
 Links to source (website) may not be displayed, or is displayed as a tiny de-emphasised link.
 Besides, as mentioned – if the search query intent is answered well in the SERPs, there is no need to click through to the page that satisfies searcher intent.

-The route to an answer is taking a completely different path through Google’s automated systems for a significant number of Google searches.
+The route to an answer is taking a completely different path through Google’s constantly changing SERPs for a significant number of Google searches.

 The argument is semantically loaded – after all Google has always “lifted” the world’s information from web pages.
 That was the deal with webmasters in return for traffic.

 So what’s different?
-To me the fact Google has “transformed” the data.
+The fact Google has “transformed” the data.
 Data has now changed:

-- From: An index of hundreds of billions of web pages with a little bit of agency – they had the potential to attract traffic via Google Search.
+- From: An index of hundreds of billions of web pages with critical agency – they had the potential to attract traffic via Google Search.

 - To: Transformed data as Knowledge Graph entities and relationships.
 Data is once-removed and transformed, and in the process becomes “Google’s data”.